-Chadwick Boseman to be Honored at the 2020 MTV VMAs Following His Death - E!
+Chadwick Boseman to Be Honored at the 2020 MTV VMAs Following His Death - E!
 Online

 MTV isn't the only network to honor the late star.
 ABC will air a television presentation of Black Panther, as well as a special tribute to Boseman titled, Chadwick Boseman—A Tribute for a King.

-"The ABC News special will celebrate Boseman's storied life, legacy and career and the cultural imprint he made on- and off-screen," according to a press release.
+"The ABC News special will celebrate Boseman's storied life, legacy and career and the cultural imprint he made on- and off-screen," a press release stated.
 "It will feature tributes that have poured in from celebrities, political figures and fans across the world, special words from those who starred alongside him and knew Boseman best, and shine a light on the medical condition he privately battled."

+On Saturday, Aug.
+29, the Black Panther actor was honored ahead of the Orlando Magic face-off against the Milwaukee Bucks.
+The NBA paid tribute to him, Cliff Robinson and Lute Olson.

-Both specials air tonight, Sunday, Aug.
-30. Watch the MTV VMAs and the ABC presentation at 8 p.m.
+Watch the MTV VMAs and the ABC presentation tonight.
+Both specials air at 8 p.m.
 EST.